 Many people are totally unaware that excessive sweating, also known as Hyperhidrosis, can be successfully treated with Botox.
-Now at Ock Street Clinic our medical colleague Ric Caesar can help you reduce excessive sweating simply and safely.
+Now at Ock Street Clinic our medical colleague Mr Jonathan Norris can help you reduce excessive sweating simply and safely.

 There are two main types of excessive sweating, focal hyperhidrosis and generalised hyperhidrosis.
 Generalised hyperhidrosis is generally linked to other illnesses like flu, thyroid problems and diabetes and would not be treatable with Botox, normally doctors concentrate on treating the underlying condition.

 Botox is mainly used for focal hyperhidrosis, which is excessive sweating in a particular area.
 The most commonly affected areas are the armpits, hands, soles of the feet, and occasionally the upper lip or cheeks.

 Excessive sweating causes physical discomfort can damage clothing and carries a social stigma that erodes self confidence so we are delighted to be able to offer Botox treatment for excessive sweating.

 Botox treatment is performed by injecting tiny amounts of botulinum toxin type A into the skin, and this blocks the nerve action that stimulates the sweat-producing eccrine glands.
 The Botox is effective for three to four months before the eccrine glands recover and start producing sweat again.
 Many sufferers of excessive sweating have their Botox in late spring or early summer and it then lasts to the early autumn, the procedure takes about half an hour.

 There are lots of triggers for sweating, they are the same ones that trigger normal sweating, but with hyperhidrosis it’s the amount of sweating that causes concern.
 The common triggers are: